nga-27/SecuritiesAnalysisTools/README.md

 `--f --rsi --ema --hull --5y --1w aapl mmm vwinx`

 All plots created during the process are rendered in real time.
 Note: **nothing is saved in "functions" mode**.
 To have saved plots or data, one must run the full program and `--export`.
 Any function added without the `--f` flag will not be registered as a function and could give undesired behavior.

+### NASIT "Ledger" Simulator
+Starting with **0.2.03**, a user can create a ledger .csv file to track prospective trades.
+The _ledger_ function in _functions_ reads the ledger file (`Ledger_Template.csv`), pulls the relevant data from the yfinance and SAT APIs, and creates a simulated "fund" based off the stock trades and dates.
+It will export a tabular .csv in `output/ledgers/` and generate a plot comparison of all ledger funds vs. the S&P500 given the particular time period of the fund.

+To run this new functionality, simply run the functions below:

+`--f --ledger all`

+Ensure that all ledgers are in the directory specified by the path above and in the format of the template above.

 ## Python Libraries / Issues
 Software is designed and run on **Python 3.6+**.